 - Not being able to completely swallow their sip of milk, so that some drips from their mouth

-Why do babies have breastfeeding to bottle feeding problems?
+Why do many babies have problems when switching to a bottle after breastfeeding?

-There’s not a one-size-fits-all answer to this question.
-In most cases, though, bottle feeding problems are not due to abnormal oral motor function.
-Nor are they usually due to an underlying medical issue.
-(Yet note that they can be.
-See below.)
+There’s no one-size-fits-all answer to this question.
+In most cases, bottle feeding problems aren’t due to abnormal oral motor function, nor are they usually due to an underlying medical issue.

-For most babies, refusing a bottle stems from not being introduced to one early enough in their growth.
+Actually, one of the most common reasons breastfed babies won’t take a bottle right away stems from not being introduced to one early enough in their growth.
 In fact, the number one mistake families make is offering a bottle too late.

-There is an ideal window of time to introduce your baby to a bottle.
-You want to avoid doing it too late, for the reasons mentioned above.
-But you also don’t want to do it too early.
-It’s important to give your baby enough time to get fully comfortable with breastfeeding first, so we usually recommend waiting about 2 to 4 weeks after your baby is born before trying to also bottle feed.
+We usually recommend waiting about 2 to 4 weeks after your baby is born before trying to bottle feed.
 Unless they were born early, most babies are ready by then.

-Tips to get baby to take a bottle:
+How to get a breastfed baby to take a bottle: 5 helpful tips

-Switch back and forth between breast and bottle.
+1. Switch back and forth between breastfeeding and bottle feeding

 You give your baby the best chance at developing their feeding skills if you regularly switch between bottle and breast in the midst of feedings.

-Try giving the bottle when your baby is waking up.
+2. Try giving the bottle when your baby is waking up

 No matter the time of day, babies are more likely to take a bottle when they’re just waking up.
 The instinct to eat takes over when babies are still a little sleepy.
 Don’t let your baby get overly hungry before feeding.
 That can result in fussiness and crying (a late feeding cue), and make it harder to initiate feeding either by bottle or breast.